◾Dynamic Rewards

 ✅

-You can define the minimum bonus amount or cap the amount for the bonus.
+You can set a minimum bonus amount or cap the bonus amount.
 The options are available in the Dynamic Bonuses template and are called:

-• Cap amount for bonus - bonuses will be limited to a specified amount.
+Cap amount for bonus - bonuses will be limited to a specified amount.
 If the calculated bonus exceeds this limit, only the capped amount will be issued.
-For example, if the cap is set at 200 and the bonus amount is 1000, the issued bonus will be 200.
+For example, if the cap is set to 200 and the bonus amount is 1000, the bonus issued will be 200.

 Multiple Checks blocks

-You can use multiple check blocks to simplify the process when building a formula that needs to check multiple conditions.
+You can use multiple check blocks to simplify the process of building a formula that checks multiple conditions.

-For example, instead of creating a complex formula to check multiple conditions for the SUM of Deposit amounts, you can streamline it using multiple check blocks, making the formula more efficient and easier to manage.
+For example, instead of creating a complex formula to evaluate multiple conditions on the SUM of Deposit amounts, you can streamline it by using various IF blocks, making the formula more efficient and easier to manage.
 So instead of building it like this:

 You can build it like this: